 Single Responsibility Principle

-Each function or class should do one thing—and do it well.
+Every function or class should do one thing well.

 Meaningful Naming